mahimaseth1/LoveCalculator/README.md

     ### Contact Us

-    If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact us via email at [support@fundeasy.in](mailto:support@fundeasy.in)
+    If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact us via email at happyverseapp@gmail.com

 ##